LukePappa/Ourism/text.md

 God transcends, grounds, and is everything.
-Union with Him is true fulfillment.
+Union with God is true fulfillment.